MDSplus/Documentation/docs/reference/tdi-reference/utility.md

 Connects to the database described in the sybase login file identified by `_NAME`.
 The sybase login file must be located in your `$HOME`/`%USERPROFILE%` directory.
 The file name must be `_NAME` (either case-sensitive or lowercase), followed by `.sybase_login`.

+Not to be confused with [`SetDatabase`](#setdatabase-connect-to-sql-database-using-site-specific-configuration) which for use with site-specific configuration.

 For a database named `MyLogbook` the following paths would be valid:
 * `$HOME/MyLogbook.sybase_login`
 * `$HOME/mylogbook.sybase_login`